alexishevia/invoice-zero-api/README.md

 See [Inspector Clients](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) for info on how to connect to the inspector.

 ## NPM dependencies: package.json and node_modules
-You'll notice this repo has two `package.json` files:
+You'll notice this repo has three `package.json` files:
 1. `./package.json`
 2. `./api/package.json`
+3. `./e2e/package.json`

 The top-level `package.json` defines modules that run in your local (aka host) machine, for development purposes. eg: `eslint, prettier, husky`